Noto Sicily, Italy Travel Guide

 Cala Mosche is a popular beach for clear water.
 Different zones include Eloro beach, historic Saline, and a ruined tuna fishery.

 An an admission fee applies (often for parking).
 Open from sunrise to sunset.
-Several entrances lead to different areas.
+Several entry points lead to diverse regions.

-A limestone canyon with natural pools (Laghetti di Avola) fed by the Cassibile river.
+A limestone canyon with rock pools (Laghetti di Avola) fed by the Cassibile river.
 Known for clear, cool waters.

 Accessible via hiking trails, some steep.
-Admission is free.
+There is no entry fee.
 Can get packed in summer.

 Best visited in summer for swimming.
 Wear sturdy shoes for descent and ascent.
 Bring water, snacks, and swimwear.
 Parking at the top.